Fractured Magic: Egil Interlude III

 Egil meets the famous Oracle of Damael.

-154 Years Ago
+224 Years Ago

-Year of Unity 1726
+Year of Unity 1656

-He wandered Damael until he found the loudest pocket of it, a district where strangers passed by in large, merry groups, where strains of music and sweet perfume drifted out of questionable establishments, where patrons of taverns and opium dens and dance halls leaned out from balconies, calling drunkenly into the night.
-It was bright and loud and colorful and here, Egil could disappear.
-He rented a room at a middling inn, busy but not flashy, and retreated upstairs to tend his wounds.
-Only hours later, when he was hungry and could no longer stand the company of his own thoughts, did he venture back down.
+He wandered the city until he found the loudest pocket of it, a district where strangers passed by in large, merry groups, where music and sweet perfume drifted out of questionable establishments, and where patrons of taverns and opium dens and dance halls leaned out from balconies, calling drunkenly into the night.
+It was loud and colorful and, most of all, fearless.
+And why should the people of Damael have any fear?
+Their oracle told them all would be well.
+Egil wasn’t so optimistic.
+He rented a room at a middling inn, busy but not flashy, and immediately retreated upstairs.
+Only hours later, when his wounds were tended, hunger clawed at him, and he could no longer stand the company of his own thoughts did he venture back down.

 “Is it that obvious?”